Helm Charts and repositories

 The order of values configurations matter for helm, values provided last overrides values provided earlier.
 In the Chart Install wizard values are provided in the following order:

-- Overidden default values (provided as values file, provided only if edited by the user)
+- Overridden default values (provided as values file, provided only if edited by the user).

 - Override variables are provided as